Farm Worker - Job opportunities Alternative titles

 Farm workers mostly employed on privately owned farms

-Most farm workers work for farmer-owners or farm managers.
+Most farm workers work for private farmers or farm managers.

 Other employers include:

 - Landcorp, a state-owned enterprise that runs farms throughout the country

 - private companies that own many farms and employ workers and other staff to run them.

 Most farms employ between one and three farm workers, but large farms can employ 20 or more.